 On the other hand, a good Kotsifali or a good Mandilari will offer you the very essence of Crete.
 Their bottles carry the character of the island.

 And I am not talking about a rustic red wine, but about a very well made red wine.
-A wine with character from plum fragrances, leather, red fruits and smoky traits.
+A wine with a character from plum fragrances, leather, red fruits and smoky traits.

 A foreign consumer should be able to forget about whatever else he has tasted in other areas of Greece or even worldwide.
 Forget about Cabernet Sauvignon, Merlot or Syrah.
 You will discover something completely different which is impossible to compare to what you’ve already tasted.
 You need to learn about the local character, discover that local tastes resemble the island itself.